Select Language

 1. Introduction

 This paper presents an initial study performed by the MODOMA system, a computational multi-agent laboratory environment for unsupervised language acquisition experiments.
 The system models parent-child interaction where both agents are language models with explicit grammatical knowledge representations.
-Unlike large language models (LLMs) that rely on opaque neural networks, MODOMA provides transparent, retrievable knowledge structures.
-The study investigates whether the daughter agent can acquire and represent functional and content categories from training data generated by the adult agent.
+Unlike large language models (LLMs) that rely on opaque neural networks, MODOMA provides transparent, retrievable grammatical structures.

 2.2 Explicit Knowledge Representation